JPlin/SD3-Controlnet-Inpainting/README.md

 ## Limitation

 Due to the fact that only 1024*1024 pixel resolution was used during the training phase, the inference performs best at this size, with other sizes yielding suboptimal results.
 We will initiate multi-resolution training in the future, and at that time, we will open-source the new weights.

+## LICENSE
+The model is based on SD3 finetuning; therefore, the license follows the original [SD3 license](https://huggingface.co/stabilityai/stable-diffusion-3-medium#license).